-Dylan Shih Wu is a 15 year old who began his cello studies at age three.
+Dylan Shih Wu is a 17 year old who began his cello studies at age three.
 At age 9, he was admitted to the Pre-College Division of the Juilliard School in New York City.

-In December 2015, he returned to the 9th International Tchaikovsky Competition for Young Musicians in Novosibirsk, Russia, and was awarded Second Prize, the youngest American cello laureate in the history of the competition.
+In December 2015, he returned, at age 11, to the 9th International Tchaikovsky Competition for Young Musicians in Novosibirsk, Russia, and was awarded the Silver Medal and Laureate in the Cello Section.
 In May 2017 he was invited back to Moscow to perform in the first Tchaikovsky Spring Festival by the Association of Tchaikovsky Competition Stars.

 In June of 2015, Dylan was invited to perform on NPR’s “From the Top” radio program, hosted by Christopher O’Riley.
 In October, he was invited again to record a music video with trio Time for Three and has been featured in their Gala Performance in Boston.
-In July of 2017 he was invited to shoot a cover of Beatles song "Here Comes the Sun" with critically acclaimed artist Joshua Bell and “From the Top.
+In 2019, Strings Magazine named this cover of Taylor Swift's "Shake It Off" Top Classical Music Cover.
+This video has over 10.5 million views.
+In July of 2017 he was invited to shoot a cover of Beatles song "Here Comes the Sun" with critically acclaimed violinist Joshua Bell and From the Top.

 Most recently, Dylan performed in the Berlin Philharmonie as a first-prize winner of the Rising Stars Grand Prix.
 In addition, he was selected as a 2020 YoungArts finalist and attended National YoungArts week in Miami, Florida.
 Dylan was also accepted as a member of Carnegie Hall's NYO-USA orchestra for the 2020 season.
 In 2021, he was named 1 of 9 semifinalists of the Klein International Competition out of 128 entrants from 16 different countries.